neoforged/.github/primers/1.21.2/index.md

         - `getBlockAndLiquidCollisions` - Returns the block and liquid collisions of the entity within the bounding box.
         - `clipIncludingBorder` - Gets the hit result for the specified clip context, clamped by the world border if necessary.
     - `EmptyBlockAndTintGetter` - A dummy `BlockAndTintGetter` instance.
+    - `LevelHeightAccessor#isInsideBuildHeight` - Returns whether the specified Y coordinate is within the bounds of the level.
+- `net.minecraft.world.level.block.Block#UPDATE_SKIP_SHAPE_UPDATE_ON_WIRE` - A block flag that, when enabled, does not update the shape of a redstone wire.
 - `net.minecraft.world.level.block.entity.trialspawner.TrialSpawnerData#resetStatistics` - Resets the data of the spawn to an empty setting, but does not clear the current mobs or the next spawning entity.
 - `net.minecraft.world.level.block.piston.PistonMovingBlockEntity#getPushDirection` - Returns the push direction of the moving piston.
 - `net.minecraft.world.level.block.state.StateHolder`